NWChemEx/WeaklyTypedFloat/docs/source/developer/operations.rst

     };

-The polymoprhic solution we used for single dispatch only works on one type at a time, so we need a different solution.
+The polymoprhic solution we used for single dispatch only works on one type at a time (the type of ``*this``), so we need a different solution.

 What won't work?
 ================

-At this point note that though ``std::variant`` is a common C++ solution for multiple dispatch, it only works when we know ALL of the types ahead of time.
-We don't want to assume a list of FP types, so that won't work.
-Another common solution is the traditional visitor pattern, but ultimately that will require a class like:
+At this point note that though ``std::variant`` is a common C++ solution for multiple dispatch.
+Instead of using the standard type-erasure pattern we'd hold the value in ``std::variant`` (the ``std::variant`` would live in the the class that is currently the interface or the class that is the holder and the model class would no longer be needed).
+However, this solution only works if we know ALL of the types ahead of time.
+Alternatively, we could template the interface on the ``std::variant`` (or the types in the ``std::variant``) to avoid assuming a set of types, but this then destroys the type-erasure WTF is trying to implement since the interface is now templated!

+Another common solution is the visitor pattern, but ultimately that will require a class like:

 .. code-block:: c++